Engee documentation

 output > 6

-For example, you can use the Backlash block to simulate the meshing of two gears on the input and output shafts of a simple gearbox: the input shaft drives the second shaft via a gear train.
-The gap between the teeth of the gears creates a backlash.
-The width of this gap determines the Deadband width.
-If the system is initially stationary, the value of the output signal is set by the Initial output parameter.
+For example, you can use the block Backlash to simulate the engagement of two gears mounted on the input and output shafts of the simplest gearbox: the input shaft rotates the second through a gear transmission.
+The gap between the gear teeth creates backlash.
+The width of this gap determines the value of the parameter Deadband width.
+If the system is initially stationary, then the value of the output signal is set by the parameter Initial output.

-The figures below illustrate the operation of the unit, provided that the initial output value is within the deadband and the system starts from a stationary state.
+The figures below illustrate the operation of the unit, provided that the initial value of the output signal is within the dead zone and the system starts from a stationary state.

 backlash within deadband

-When the input increases and reaches the end of the deadband, it turns on the output.
+When the Input increases and reaches the end of the dead zone, it turns on the output.
 The output remains at the same level.

 backlash end of deadband